nosovicki/metro/README.md

 between stations vary, which adds to the problem.

 Entire program, including the user interface and all graphics, fits into 400 lines of code.
-In particular, my reference implementation of  A\* is, ironically, almost two times shorter than the [pseudocode definition](https://en.wikipedia.org/wiki/A*_search_algorithm) of A\* on Wikipedia.
+In particular, my implementation of  A\* is under 25 lines of code which is, ironically, almost two times shorter than the [pseudocode definition](https://en.wikipedia.org/wiki/A*_search_algorithm) of A\* on Wikipedia.